Catalan separatists rally as movement frays 5 years on

-BARCELONA, Spain (AP) — Over a 100,000 Catalan separatists rallied in Barcelona on Sunday in an attempt to reignite the independence movement that is fraying as it nears the five-year anniversary of its failed breakaway bid from Spain.
+BARCELONA, Spain (AP) — About 150,000 Catalan separatists rallied in Barcelona on Sunday in an attempt to reignite the independence movement that is fraying as it nears the five-year anniversary of its failed breakaway bid from Spain.

 For the past decade, the Sept.
 11 rally held on Catalonia’s main holiday has been the focal point of the northeast region’s separatist movement.
 It has drawn in several hundreds of thousands of people clamoring to create a new country in this western Mediterranean province.